ndrean/z-html/README.md

 Some functions borrow memory from `lexbor` for zero-copy operations: their result is consumed immediately.

 We opted for the following convention: add `_zc` (for _zero_copy_) to the **non allocated** version of a function.
-For example, you can get the qualifiedName of an HTMLElement with the allocated version `qualifiedName(allocator, node)` or by ampping to `lexbor` memory with `qualifiedName_zc(node)`.
-The non-allocated must be consummed immediately whilst the allocated result can outlive the calling function.
+For example, you can get the qualifiedName of an HTMLElement with the allocated version `qualifiedName(allocator, node)` or by mapping to `lexbor` memory with `qualifiedName_zc(node)`.
+The non-allocated must be consumed immediately whilst the allocated result can outlive the calling function.

 ## Examples